 She goes on to suggest that this new mode of business thinking will be among the pandemic’s permanent after-effects – and that’s where the proverbial puck is going to be.
 That means a sideways, possibly seismic, shift in the way we think so that we question ourselves constantly… How we are being helpful; what can we do for our community?
 How can we make our collective lives better?
 And what is it that only we can do in this respect?

 We’re not simply proposing that everyone jumps on a bandwagon.
-On the contrary, this is about researching what competitors are doing, re-visiting and re-examining your brand’s core values in the light of this ‘new normal’ and then thinking about what you can contribute that is aligned with those values and that positions your brand as one making a unique contribution.
+On tthe contrary, this is about researching what competitors are doing, re-visiting and re-examining your brand’s core values in the light of this ‘new normal’ and then thinking about what you can contribute that is aligned with those values and that positions your brand as one making a unique contribution.
+Our range of digital marketing services in Hertfordshire can be tailored to suit your business needs.

 Sounds difficult?
 Well, Rebecca Vogel’s article suggests a way to narrow down and